-The Canadian Celiac Association plans to use a $500,000 grant from the federal government to work on reducing gluten cross-contact in crops and developing clear standards for shipping and processing gluten-free foods.
+Sept.
+2016 – The Canadian Celiac Association plans to use a $500,000 grant from the Canadian government to work on reducing gluten cross-contact in crops and developing clear standards for shipping and processing gluten-free foods.

 “There is still contamination in all sorts of products where there shouldn’t be any,” said Sue Newell, the CCA’s operations manager.
 “Look at lentils.
 There should be no gluten in lentils but packages often claim ‘may contain wheat.'”

 The effort to reduce cross-contact has already begun, says Newell.
 Working with experts from the Gluten-Free Certification Program, the CCA is sampling everything along the chain of food production, from the field to transport and on the to processing plants.